rickyurvinauc/grouo_09_pwa/README.md

-# Prime Number Factorization
+# SplittyPie Clone

-This project is a web application that performs prime number factorization using two different methods: Pure JavaScript and WebAssembly (Wasm).
-The application allows users to input a number and then factorize it using one of the two methods.
+This project is a Progressive Web Application (PWA) that replicates the functionality of [SplittyPie](https://splittypie.com).
+The application allows users to create events and manage expenses in a user-friendly and efficient manner.

-## How it works
+## Features

-The application consists of two main parts:

-1. **Factorization using Pure JavaScript**: This part of the application uses a simple factorization algorithm in JavaScript to break down a number into its prime factors.

-2. **Factorization using WebAssembly**: This part of the application uses a factorization algorithm written in C, which is then compiled to WebAssembly for execution in the browser.
-This allows for faster and more efficient computation, especially for large numbers.
+- **Create Events**: Users can create new events and manage them independently.
+- **Manage Expenses**: Within each event, users can add expenses and assign them to participants.
+- **Responsive Design**: The application is designed to be used on any device, with a responsive layout that adapts to different screen sizes.
+- **Offline Functionality**: As a PWA, the application can be used even when there is no internet connection, with changes syncing seamlessly when the connection is restored.

-## Dependencies
+## Technologies

-This project depends on the following technologies:
+This project is built using the following technologies:

-- JavaScript: used for the application logic and user interaction.
+- **JavaScript**: Used for the application logic and user interaction.
-- C: used to write the factorization algorithm that is compiled to WebAssembly.
-- Emscripten: a tool used to compile the C code to WebAssembly.
-- HTML/CSS: used for the application's user interface.
+- **Tailwind CSS**: A utility-first CSS framework used for styling the application.
+- **Flowbite**: A JavaScript library that provides interactive components for Tailwind CSS.

 ## Installation

 To install and run this project, follow these steps:

-1. Clone the repository: `git clone https://github.com/IIC3585-2024/wasm-group-09`
+1. Clone the repository: `git clone https://github.com/rickyurvinauc/grouo_09_pwa`
-2. Navigate to the project directory: `cd wasm-daw`
+2. Navigate to the project directory: `cd splittypie-clone`
-3. Compile the C code to WebAssembly using Emscripten: `emcc -O3 -s WASM=1 -o prime_factors.js prime_factors.c -sEXPORTED_FUNCTIONS="['_findPrimeFactors','_malloc','_free']" -sEXPORTED_RUNTIME_METHODS=ccall,cwrap,getValue`
+3. Install the dependencies: `npm install`
+4. Start the development server: `npm start`

-4. Open the `index.html` file in your browser to run the application.
+Open [http://localhost:3000](http://localhost:3000) to view the application in your browser.

 ## Usage

-To use the application, simply input a number into the corresponding input field and click the "Factorize" button.
-The application will calculate the prime factors of the number and display the results on the page.
+To use the application, navigate to the hosted URL and start by creating a new event.
+You can then add participants and their respective expenses to the event.
+The application will automatically calculate who owes who and how much.

 ## Contributing